 Bourj FC

 Bourj Football Club, sometimes called Bourj Sports Club and sometimes spelled Al-Bourj, Boroj, Al Borj or Burj (in Arabic: البرج), is a football club founded in 1967 and based in Bourj el-Barajneh, a southern suburb of Beirut, the capital city of Lebanon, which competes in the Lebanese Premier League, the top tier of Lebanese football system, after becoming champions of the Lebanese Second Division at the end of the 2018-2019 season.
 They were also crowned champions of the 2016-2017 Lebanese Third Division, when they promoted to the Second Division.
 Their greatest achievement so far is winning the Lebanese FA Cup in 1993.
 They also won the Challenge Cup in 2019 and 2021.
 Their home ground is Bourj el-Barajneh Stadium, finalized in 2018, but used only as a training ground.
-For league matches, they use mainly Amin Abdelnour Stadium in Bhamdoun (Aley), which is shared with other football teams in Beirut area.
-Formerly, they used Al Ahed Stadium in Ouzai area of Bourj el-Barajneh or Safa Stadium in Beirut as their home ground.
+For league matches, they use mainly Amin Abdelnour Stadium in Bhamdoun (Aley), which is shared with other football teams in Beirut area, as well as Al Ahed Stadium in Ouzai area of Bourj el-Barajneh.
 The team is generally supported by the Shia Muslim communities of the southern suburbs of Beirut and is well-known for the high number of loyal and passionate fans.
 The traditional colours are yellow and black.

 History